Frequently Asked Questions

 + What if I have a complaint?

-If you have concern you'd like to talk with someone about.
-You can contact Troy Cleland, Camp Director, to share your experience.
-You can contact the office or email him directly at email@example.com.
+If you have a concern you'd like to talk with someone about, you can contact Troy Cleland, Camp Director, to share your experience.
+You can contact the office or email him directly at firstname.lastname@example.org.